rbhumbla1/Work-Portfolio/README.md

 SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
 ```

 ## Acceptance Criteria
+The finished site satifies the following acceptance criteria:

 ```
 GIVEN I need to sample a potential employee's previous work